jtluu/Travel-Website/index.md

-# Hello, I'm a PROGRAMMER!

-## Welcome to my GitHub Pages
+# Welcome To My GitHub Pages

 This web page reflects my experiences during the time I spent study of Computer Science program at Southern New Hampshire University.
 In this page of my self-assessment, it showcases the coursework that I had learned during the time at SNHU apply to the professional career.